ACT for America

-ACT for America, founded in 2007, is a U.S.-based anti-Muslim advocacy group that opposes what it calls "the threat of radical Islam" to Americans.
+ACT for America, also referred to as ACT! for America, founded in 2007, is a US based advocacy group that stands against what it perceives as "the threat of radical Islam" to Americans.
+The group has been characterized by some media outlets as anti-Muslim.

 Critics of the group, including the Southern Poverty Law Center and the Center for American Progress, describe it as a hate group.
 It has been called the U.S.'s largest anti-Muslim organization.
 Since 2017, the group has organized rallies in support of Donald Trump.